0xsequence/sstore2/README.md

 SLOAD2 is a set of Solidity libraries for writing and reading contract storage paying a fraction of the cost, it uses contract code as storage, writing data takes the form of contract creations and reading data uses `EXTCODECOPY`.

+> **The library is not audited, it's recommended to perform a full audit of SSTORE2 and CREATE3 before using this code on a production envirovment.**

 ## Features

 - All SLOAD2 storages are write-once only